faraz9993/All_EIC_DevOps_Training/Day_34_Task.md

 ![alt text](images/Day_34_Images/Image_1)

 # Grafana Installation
-### Below are the commands, I used ot install the grafana:
+### Below are the commands, I used to install grafana:

 ```
 sudo apt-get update